Last updated on September 22, 2023

 In high school, my writing took a back seat to music when I studied classical guitar, wrote songs, and was frequently asked to perform at major events, like the Georgia Honor Society, Kiwanis Club, and beauty pageants, after I was First Runner-Up in the Cobb County Junior Miss Pageant.

-Though insecurity kept me from becoming the person God created me to be, my passion to write took me to worlds where I could find hope and meaning, something my parents could not understand.
+Though insecurity kept me from becoming the person God created me to be, my passion for writing took me to worlds where I could find hope and meaning, something my parents could not understand.
 In fact, they just didn’t understand me at all.
-They tried sending me to ”finishing” school, but I was bored.
+They tried sending me to “finishing” school, but I was bored.
 They would comment on my writing, “That’s nice.
 Now go clean off the table.”

 Although my parents always stood up for me in important matters, when it came to choosing a career, they were practical.
 They represented the American dream—entrepreneurial and hard-working.
 They started a map business that became the lifeblood of the family.
 Anyone raised in such a circumstance will understand how powerful the impact is on family dynamics.